dojo/docs/dojo/data/ItemFileReadStore.rst

 .. js ::

   {
-    "label": "some attribute",   //Optional attribute used to indicate which attribute on an item should act as a human-readable label for display purposes.
+    "label": "some attribute",   // Optional attribute used to indicate which attribute on an item should act as a human-readable label for display purposes.

-    "identifier": "some attribute",  //Optional attribute used to indicate which attribute on an item acts as a unique identifier for that item.
+    "identifier": "some attribute",  // Optional attribute used to indicate which attribute on an item acts as a unique identifier for that item.
 If it is not defined, then the ItemFileReadStore will simply number the items and use that number as a unique index to the item.

-    "items:" [  //The array of JavaScript objects that act as the root items of the data store { /* Some set of name/value attributes */ },
+    "items:" [  // The array of JavaScript objects that act as the root items of the data store { /* Some set of name/value attributes */ },
       { /* ... */ },
       ...